 When the keys to the family car are handed over to a teen, it’s exciting for them and terrifying for the parent!
 The freedom a kid has once they have their driver’s license can go to their head, sometimes causing them to cast caution aside.
 Then there’s the sense of immortality—that’s not going to happen to me! — often a typical attitude of young people.
 In fact, the first year a teenager has their license is when they have the highest probability of a car accident.
 Obviously, there are many good reasons to be concerned about a new teen driver.

 True, it is a teen’s first real move towards freedom and independence.
-Undoubtedly, that’s thrilling, but their immaturity, lack of skills and experience identifies them as having the highest rate of fatal crashes among all drivers on Minnesota roads.
-They may speed, be distracted (especially if their friends are in the car) and make careless mistakes.
+Undoubtedly, that’s thrilling, but their immaturity, lack of skills, and experience identify them as having the highest rate of fatal crashes among all drivers on Minnesota roads.
+They may speed, be distracted (especially if their friends are in the car), and make careless mistakes.

 We all know that until a parent hands over the family car keys to their teenager for the first time, the child has been under adult supervision and protection throughout their life.
 But when they’re in a car without a parent, that protection is missing.

 That’s a frightening thought for parents and other motorists alike.